21 Best Day trips from Bristol (for both locals and visitors)

 It’s a quick drive from Bristol and you will be able to visit several villages in the same day.

-Cardiff
+6. Cardiff

-Distance: 44 miles / 55 minutes
+πŸš™ Distance: 44 miles / 55 minutes

-Cardiff is everything you would expect from a bustling capital city while still having a “small town feel” to it.
+Cardiff is everything you would expect from a capital city while still having a “small town feel” to it.

 It is filled with high street shops, busy streets filled with boutiques, bars, and restaurants, as well as Cardiff Castle to explore.

-You will find that this place is great for couples or friends who are wanting to experience the social aspect of it.
-But it is an accommodating city for families as well.
 You can go on a boat tour of Cardiff Bay and discover all the famous landmarks.
 It’s a fun thing to do as well as a pretty cheap activity.
 See prices here.

 If you love discovering filming locations, you’ll also be in for a treat!
 Some very famous movies and series were filmed in Cardiff.